MarcusxAllen17/Python/README.md

 # Python
-My work with Python in my intro to programming class This program calculates an individual's ROI on a specific investment.
+My work with Python in my intro to programming class.
+This program calculates an individual's ROI on a specific investment.